Victor von Gibelin: The baron's last appearance

 The dining room of the Hôtel de Besenval.
 It was in 1782, when the architect Alexandre-Théodore Brongniart, commissioned by the Baron de Besenval, transformed the Grand cabinet into what was then a novelty: A dining room in the neoclassical style.

 Pierre Victor de Besenval only appeared to his guests briefly that evening.
 He wasn't feeling well, but was still in the mood to joke.
-When the guests were already sitting at the table in the dining room, the baron appeared, wrapped in a white cloth like the stone statue in Don Juan, and said in a sepulchral voice: "The commander's shadow visits you."
+When the guests were already sitting at the table in the dining room, the baron appeared, wrapped in a white cloth like the stone statue in Don Juan, and said in a sepulchral voice: "It is the Commandant's shade that comes to visit you."
 Delighted with his successful joke, the baron greeted his guests before retreating – marked by weakness – to his bedroom, leaning on Victor von Gibelin.
 The guests, however, were shocked at the sight of the deathly pale and emaciated baron.
 Victor von Gibelin remained in the presence of Pierre Victor de Besenval, in whose arms the baron died an hour later.
 The autopsy found the cause of death to be a polyp in the heart.

-"He looked like a real shadow.
-His sunken, otherwise beautiful face was deathly pale, and his eyes were fixed.
-An hour later he lay dead in my arms."
+"He looked like a mere shadow.
+His sunken, still beautiful face was deathly pale, and his eyes stared unseeing.
+An hour later, he lay dead in my arms."